sdc-china/IDA-doc/_posts/2018-11-16-references-high-availability-for-ida-application.md

   ![][was-ha-topology]

 **prerequisite:**
-  Already set up share folder (e.g. NFS, NAS and so on) on both node servers. e.g. /share-folder/ida-data
+  Already set up share folder (e.g. NFS, NAS and so on) on both node servers, e.g. /share-folder/ida-data

 There are 2 parts for IDA application high availability we need to install and configure, included:
 - *High availability configuring for IDA application on WAS*